 When the HTTP request provides the Origin header and the origin is safelisted from a CORS perspective by the API, return any Access-Control-* headers with the Origin header's value.
 This is an instance of same origin policy (SOP); see Additional Information for more.

 Issues or errors regarding CORS are likely being caused by the connecting application, not Cloud Elements.
-To troubleshoot, check that the application you are attempting to connect with is configured to allow communication outside of its own domain.
+To identify and resolve these errors, check that the application you are attempting to connect with is configured to allow communication outside of its own domain.

 To learn more about implementing best practices for CORS protection or related information, contact Customer Success or see the following documentation: